tapio/live-server/README.md

 JSPM Server
 ===========

-This is a little development server with live reload capability.
-Use it for hacking your HTML/JavaScript/CSS files, but not for deploying the final site.

-There are two reasons for using this:

-1. AJAX requests don't work with the `file://` protocol due to security restrictions, i.e. you need a server if your site fetches content through JavaScript.
-2. Having the page reload automatically after changes to files can accelerate development.

-If you don't want/need the live reload, you should probably use something simpler, like the following Python-based one-liner:

-	python -m SimpleHTTPServer
+This is a little development server for devving on JSPM sites.
+It's based on (and owes 99% of its smarts) to @tapio's excellent [live-server](https://github.com/tapio/live-server).

+If you don't need JSPM stuff, use live-server, and if you don't need live-reloading at all, use [http-server](https://www.npmjs.com/package/http-server) or `python -m SimpleHTTPServer`

 Installation